Sheck Exley: Records

 Exley was the first man in the world to log over 1,000 cave dives (at the age of 23); in 29 years of cave diving, he made over 4000 dives.

 Exley had an unusual resistance to nitrogen narcosis, and was one of the few divers to survive a 400 ft open-water dive on simple compressed air.
 In acting as a safety diver for two divers trying to set an air-only depth record in 1970, Exley reached 465 ft in salt water, but could go no deeper due to narcosis and the start of blackout (the two record-depth attempting unconscious divers died just out of reach beneath him, and such air-depth records are no longer sought or recorded).
 During his diving career, he set numerous depth and cave penetration records.

-Exley was the first man in the history of technical SCUBA diving to dive below 800 ft, a feat only 20 people have performed as of 2021.
+Exley was the first person in the history of technical SCUBA diving to dive below 800 ft.
 His carefully planned multistage decompressions from these dives, in open water (not in a decompression tank), sometimes required times of as much as 13.5 hours.
 However, he never suffered a classic case of decompression sickness in his career.

 Exley and German cave diver Jochen Hasenmayer became friends and rivals in the 1980s, each repeatedly attempting to break the depth records of the other.